 The collection includes an online encyclopedia of over 4,000 entries, the complete transcript of more than 300 speeches by African Americans, over 140 full text documents, bibliographies, and timelines, plus gateway pages with links to digital archive collections, African American museums and research centers, genealogical research websites, and more than 200 other website resources on African American and global African history.

-The following events will honor the life and legacy of Dr. Martin Luther King, Jr. Some are fun, some are thoughtful, and others are thought-provoking.
+The following events honor the life and legacy of Dr. Martin Luther King, Jr. Some are fun, some are thoughtful, and others are thought-provoking.
+They may occur on the MLK Holiday (erd Monday in January) or at other times.